HOME PRODUCT INFO COOKING TOPICS OPERATING TIPS & MODS VIDEOS RESOURCES FORUMS SHOPPING

 You can easily get 40 tomato halves on a single cooking grate.
 To increase capacity, place additional racks over the top and bottom cooking grates.

-In these pictures, I've arranged tomato halves on three racks.
-In Picture 1, tomatoes are arranged on the bottom cooking grate.
-Three foil-wrapped Pyrex dessert cups are placed at the edge of the grate to support the 16" pizza screen shown in Picture 2.
+Three foil-wrapped Pyrex dessert cups are placed at the edge of the grate to support the 16″ pizza screen shown in the next photo.
 Pizza screens are available in various sizes at restaurant supply stores for just a few dollars.

 Drying Guidelines

 The ideal temperature for drying tomatoes is 135°F, but my experience is that any temperature in the range of 135-160°F will work.
 Temps lower than these can lead to spoilage; temps higher than these can result in cooked or burned tomatoes.
+It takes 10-24 hours to dry tomatoes, depending on a variety of factors:

 • Whether you dry the tomatoes entirely in the WSM or just apply smoke using the WSM and finish the drying in an electric oven or food dehydrator.